Ntinosx/Model-Registry/README.md

 | **Test API**      | Runs Python scripts that create test_model1-2.pkl.Uploads the models using the `POST /models` endpoint.
 Sends GET requests to:Retrieve the uploaded model (`/models/{name}`) and (/models/).Verify that a non-existing model returns a 404.          |
 | **Archive Logs**  | Collects Docker Compose logs from the test run.Uploads the logs as GitHub Action artifacts for later troubleshooting.                                                                                                                            |
 | **Clean Up**      | Shuts down and removes all Docker containers to leave the environment clean after the run.                                                                                                                                                           |

+**How to Build and Start Containers manually**

+  docker-compose up --build